NS Rossiya icebreaker

 old Rossiya icebreaker (Project 10520, Arktika-class)

-NS Rossiya belongs to the Arktika-class (Project 10520) nuclear ships - until 2017 the world's largest and most powerful ever constructed.
-The ship is one of all 6 units in this class (Arktika-class/Project 10520), together with the old Sibir (1977-1992), the old Arktika (1975-2008), Sovetskiy Soyuz (1990), Yamal (1992), and 50 Let Pobedy (2007).
+NS Rossiya is part of the Arktika-class (Project 10520) nuclear icebreakers—until 2017 the world’s largest and most powerful ships of their type.
+The class consists of six vessels: the old Sibir (1977–1992), the old Arktika (1975–2008), Sovetskiy Soyuz (1990), Yamal (1992), 50 Let Pobedy (2007), and Rossiya.

 All units were constructed at Baltiysky Zavod/Baltic Shipyard (Sankt-Petersburg).